EllaKaye/emk-talks/README.md

 This is a slide template I have put on GitHub to make it easier to get started with talks (and in case others find useful!).

+# Event details
+Event where talk is taking place

 # Abstract

 # Slides available [here](https://ellakaye.github.io/emk-talks/slide-template.html#1)